Concordia University, Chicago Data & Information Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At Concordia University, Chicago, approximately 81% of students took out student loans averaging $5,864 a year.
-That adds up to $23,456 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At Concordia University, Chicago, approximately 74% of students took out student loans averaging $6,410 a year.
+That adds up to $25,640 over four years for those students.

 How Much Money Do Concordia University, Chicago Graduates Make?students who graduate from Concordia University, Chicago with a bachelor's degree go on to jobs where they make an average salary of $39,700 in their early years.
 This is in the same neighborhood of the average college graduate's salary of $39,802 per year.
 However, certain majors may produce higher-paying graduates.